Background pattern

 • Acute bacterial sinusitis

-2. What you need to know before starting Balsoprim.
+2. What you need to know before you take Balsoprim.

 Do not take Balsoprim

-• if you are allergic to sulfamethoxazole, trimethoprim, bromhexine, or any of the other components of this medication listed in section 6.
+• if you are allergic to sulfamethoxazole, trimethoprim, bromhexine, or any of the other components of this medicine listed in section 6.

-• if you have or think you have acute porphyria (a blood disorder in which hemoglobin is not produced properly).
+• If you have acute porphyria (a blood disease in which hemoglobin is not produced properly).

-• in combination with dofetilide (a medication used to control irregular or rapid heartbeats).
+• In combination with dofetilide (a drug used to control irregular or rapid heartbeats).

 Warnings and precautions